By Lisa Bubert

 I love this article not just because it does justice to picture book writers everywhere (and to Brown as a poet with a keen sense of how a child sees the world), but because it dispels the myth of picture book writing as “women’s work,” or as something only suitable for shy, quiet, child-friendly rule-followers.
 Margaret Brown was anything but.
 In fact, she was a queer rebel who blew right through expectations to create children’s literature still relevant today.
 She also happens to have had a feud with the most powerful children’s librarian of her time that lasted decades after both of their deaths — and this article has the tea. #TeamMargaret.

 Brown was most taken by the idea of writing for five-year-olds.
 “At five we reach a point not to be achieved again,” she once wrote in a notebook.
 In a paper on the topic, she argued that a child of that age enjoys a “keenness and awareness” that will likely be subdued out of him later in life.
 She went on, “Here, perhaps, is the stage of rhyme and reason. . . .
 ‘Big as the whole world,’ ‘Deep as a giant,’ ‘Quiet as electricity rushing about the world,’ ‘Quiet as mud.’
 All these are five-year-old similes.
 Let the grown-up writer for children equal or better them if he can.”

 Lisa Bubert is a writer and librarian based in Nashville, Tennessee.
 Her work has appeared in The Rumpus, Texas Highways, Washington Square Review, and more.

-Editor: Peter Rubin
+Copy Editor: Peter Rubin